 It's 7 PM on a Tuesday.
 Your phone rings.
 A homeowner's AC just died in 95-degree heat.
 They found you on Google—your listing says "Open until 8 PM."
 But you're at dinner and don't answer.
 They call the next contractor.
 That contractor's AI receptionist answers in 3 seconds, checks their Google Business Profile, and says "We're open for another hour.
 This sounds urgent—let me connect you to our on-call tech right now."
 Job lost. $3,500 gone.

 This happens more than you think.
-In our analysis of 13,175 customer service calls from 47 home services contractors over 7 months, we found that 74.1% of calls went completely unanswered.
+In our analysis of 130,175 customer service calls from 45 home services contractors over 7 months, we found that 74.1% of calls went completely unanswered.
+Industry research confirms 62% of calls to home services businesses go unanswered.
 That's three out of every four potential customers calling someone else.
 Even worse, 25.4% of callers explicitly requested callbacks—and most never got them.

 The Hidden Cost of Inaccurate Business Information